Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

 MyScheduledTasks is an application that lets you keep track of the tasks in Windows Task Scheduler that you care about.
 MyScheduledTasks can be automated to let you know if any of the tasks completed with a non-zero exit code.
-It's important to note that MyScheduledTasks allows you an simple way to check on scheduled tasks, it doesn't allow you to add, delete, change or execute them.
-For those tasks, you will need to use Windows Task Scheduler.
+It's important to note that MyScheduledTasks allows you an simple way to check on scheduled tasks, it doesn't allow you to add, delete, or change them.
+For those activities you will need to use Windows Task Scheduler.

 Getting Started